 Be a Prepared Host

 Something I find when hosting is to have extra of those forgotten items.
 Things like toothbrushes, toothpaste, and shampoo are things that are often forgotten when people are packing.
 So before my guests arrive I like to put together little care packages for them.
+I also like including these items for learning how to be a good host at a party or event where you have guest staying over.

 Things to include are: